Kharinaev/bot_manager/README.md

 It reads program from file given to it in the command line arguments.

 The Bot :
-- checks lexical (lexer.cpp)
+- checks lexical (lexer.cpp, using Finite-state machine)
-- and syntaсtic (syntax.cpp) correctness (Chomsky's theory of formal grammars)
+- and syntaсtic (syntax.cpp, using Recursive descent parser) correctness (Chomsky's theory of formal grammars)
 - makes Reverse Polish Notation (rpn.cpp)
 - and executes it
 - in case of lexical or syntactic mistake Bot explains type of error and what it expets on input.